BitteProtocol/near-ca/README.md

 NEAR-CA is a TypeScript library that provides an abstraction layer for interacting with the NEAR blockchain.
 It simplifies the process of performing transactions and managing accounts on NEAR and Ethereum chains.

 Intended to be used on server-side applications only.
-This works best with [Bun](https://bun.sh).

 ## Features